shivannis/xandr-docs-public/xandr-docs/articles/invest/about-invest.md

 ## Technical Details

-TheXandr platform is a real-time bidding system and ad server.
+TheMicrosoft platform is a real-time bidding system and ad server.
 The main processing system is called the "impression bus".
 The impression bus receives ad requests, applies data to the request, receives bids, makes decisions, serves creatives, logs